abingdonpta/abingdonpta/content/posts/2023-05-31 Cardinal Courier/index.md

 - Parents must stay to supervise their children.
 - Movie theater behavior is expected.

 Additionally, the Abingdon DEI Committee has asked for four volunteers to assist with their staff luncheon.
 Please sign up here: https://www.signupgenius.com/go/30E0A44ACA72AA5FE3-deistaff.

 <p style="clear:right;"></p>

+### 🎓 Let's support our 5th graders!

+{{< imagehalftoc class="imageright" src="images/graduation-en.png" alt="Graduation Volunteers flyer" >}}

+We need 4th grade parent volunteers (other grade level parent volunteers are welcomed too!) to help Abingdon Elementary with the end of the year events such as 5th Grade Promotion & the 5th grade picnic.
+Help us celebrate our Cardinal graduates before they soar off to middle school!
+SIgn up here: https://www.signupgenius.com/go/30e0a44aca72aa5fe3-abingdon3#/

+<p style="clear:right;"></p>